-I've always been amazed at that verse in Luke 4 where Jesus encountered Satan in that temptation experience in the wilderness.
-You remember Jesus had been forty days without food.
+I've always been amazed at that verse in Luke 4 where Jesus encountered Satan in what became His temptation to turn the stones to bread in the wilderness.
+You do recall that Jesus had been forty days WITHOUT food.
 There is no doubt that hunger was very real at the moment.
-You will also remember Satan said "Since you're the Son of God, [There was no doubt in his mind about that fact and it isn't the word "if" at all.] command this stone that it be made bread."
+You will also remember Satan said "SINCE you're the Son of God, command this stone that it be made bread."
+[There was no doubt in the devil's mind about Who He was and the "if" here, in Greek, is "since."]

-I think we are all honest enough to admit that wouldn't be a temptation to any one of us because we couldn't have done that if our very life had depended on it.
-But He could.
+I think we are all honest enough to admit that wouldn't be a temptation to any one of us because we COULDN'T have done that if our very life had depended on it.
+But He COULD.
 After all, He was and is the Son of God.
-It would be important for us to remember at this point that Jesus DID NOT DO ANYTHING during His thirty-three years on earth, as the second man and last Adam, in the power or authority of His Divine nature.
-He willingly laid aside all that authority and lived as MAN submitted to the will and purpose of the Father.
+But it would be important for us to remember at this point that Jesus DID NOT DO ANYTHING during His thirty-three years on earth, as the Second Man and Last Adam, in the POWER or AUTHORITY of His Divine nature.
+He willingly laid aside all that stuff and lived as MAN should live, submitted to the will and purpose of the Father.
 He truly WAS our stand-in.
 This is why in verse 4, He responded that "it is written MAN shall not live by bread alone but by every Word of God."
-He was MAN submitted to doing the will of the Father.
+He was MAN, and as truly MAN, He submitted to doing the will of the Father.

-My point really is however, did you notice that His temptation came in the arena of the greatest strength in His life.
-He COULD have exercised His divine authority or power, but didn't.
-I'm thinking that might be at least an illustration of the fact that OUR temptation comes in OUR arena of strength as well__not our weakness__who would have thought?
-I've aways been so sold on the idea that I've got to strengthen/guard where I'm weak because, if I don't, I'll wind up failing/falling in that area.
-Satan attacks me where I'm weak.
+My point really is however, did you notice that His temptation came in the ARENA of the greatest strength in His life.
+He COULD have exercised His divine authority or power, but DIDN'T. I'm thinking that might be at least an illustration of the fact that OUR temptation might come in OUR arena of strength as well__not our weakness__who would have thought?
+I would have, and always did, think that we've got to strengthen/guard where we're weak because, if we don't, we'll wind up failing/falling in that area of weakness.
+Satan attacks us where we're weak__doesn't he!

 Oh really?
-If pride comes before a fall, and it does, then I must be proud of where I'm weak.
-No wait__pride is usually a possibility__ only where I think I'm pretty good.
-Do you suppose we completely misunderstand this thing of temptation so that we guard our weaknesses, but are vulnerable at our strengths because of the very fact that we don't think we'll fall there?
+If pride comes before a fall, and it does according to scripture, then we must be proud of where we're weak.
+No wait__pride is usually a possibility ONLY when we think we're pretty good at something.
+Do you suppose we completely misunderstand this thing of temptation so that we guard our WEAKNESSES, but are vulnerable at our STRENGTHS because we, in fact, don't think we'll fall there?

-As an illustration of this might help.
+An illustration of this might help.
 Think about the ministers of days past who have fallen.
 Would you be surprised to learn their failure came at the very point where they were strongest in their teaching or reputation.
 Take a Jim Baker of several years ago who could raise money out of scarecrows.
 His fall came because of greed and misusing money.
 Or a Jimmy Swaggart, who was known for condemning those who were being immoral, choosing immoral behavior himself.
-Remember Gordon MacDonald who wrote the finest book on marriage I have in my library and yet he failed in his marriage vow.
-Enough said.
+Remember Gordon MacDonald, who wrote the finest book on marriage I have in my library, and yet he failed in his marriage vow.
+Nuff said!

 By the way, I wouldn't even mention these men were their failure not public in nature.
 And even with that said__I do not in any way judge or condemn them__they are not my servants after all.
 But they are my brothers and offer some insight to this thing of being tempted at the point of our strength.